 Attorneys can also help to ensure you don’t miss important timelines.
 Each state has a statute of limitations.
 This gives an amount of time someone has to file a lawsuit.
 For example, South Carolina law gives three years from the date of the accident to file a lawsuit against the liable party.
 After the statute of limitations deadline passes, you may not have the ability to recover compensation from the accident.

-Other Ways a Car Accident Attorney Can Help You Seek a Fair Settlement
+How Hiring a Car Accident Attorney Can Help You Seek a Fair Settlement

 Unfortunately, even if you have a relatively straightforward car accident case, you may face challenges getting the settlement you deserve.
 Insurance companies may want to limit your payout to protect their bottom line.
 You may need to gather extensive evidence to show that you truly face serious injuries and that the other driver was responsible.
 Insurers may drag out the claims process.